hearsay316/citeproc-js-docs/dynamic-editing.rst

    note numbers for use in back-references, but maintenance of correct note numbering must be handled in document-side code.

-   The ``workaholic.registerCitation`` method receives two values from the
+   The ``citesupport.callRegisterCitation`` method returns two values from the
    processor: ``citationByIndex`` (described above) and ``citations``.
    The latter is an array of one or more arrays, each composed of a citation position index, a string, and a citation ID.
 For example,